SENERGY-Platform/analytics-operator-air-humidity-old/README.md

 * humidity-after-air (float): Theoretic rel. humidity of the air after complete change of air in the room and reheating/cooling the air to inside temperature
-* isLower (boolean): True, if the calculated humidity-after-air is lower than the current inside humidity
+* isLower (String): 'true', if the calculated humidity-after-air is lower than the current inside humidity. 'false' otherwise

 ## Configs